-A local authority may provide for the release to the public of information which has been considered during the public excluded part of a meeting.
+A community board may provide for the release to the public of information which has been considered during the public excluded part of a meeting.

 Each public excluded meeting must consider and agree by resolution, what, if any, information will be released to the public.
-In addition the chief executive may release information which has been considered at a meeting from which the public has been excluded where it is determined the grounds to withhold the information no longer exist.
-The chief executive will inform the subsequent meeting of the nature of the information released.
+In addition, the Chief Executive may release information which has been considered at a meeting from which the public has been excluded where it is determined the grounds to withhold the information no longer exist.
+The Chief Executive will inform the subsequent meeting of the nature of the information released.